Vernier

 Mode E returns a list of VE opportunities, each including:

 VE is a competitive differentiator.
 Submitting a formal VE exhibit with your bid shows the owner you've thought beyond the spec.
-Combined with Mode A's tiered pricing, it gives them three price points plus a menu of further reductions — which is a fundamentally stronger negotiating position than a single number.
+Combined with Mode A's comprehensive proposal, it gives them a complete scope narrative plus a menu of value engineering reductions — which is a fundamentally stronger negotiating position than a single number.

 Vernier Platform